Travel Document Requirements

 There are also a number of websites which aggregate this information.
 We find the following ones useful:

 For all countries we feature, except South Africa, you will need a valid passport which is valid for six months in excess of the date of your planned departure from the country.
 For leisure travel to South Africa, the requirement is that your passport be valid for one month in excess of your planned departure date.
 You should also ensure that you have a minimum of TWO blank pages in your passport for each time that you will pass through an international border in your itinerary.
-This is mandatory for South Africa and highly recommended for other African countries.
+This is mandatory for South Africa and Zimbabwe and highly recommended for other African countries.

 Obtaining visas at the port of entry